- you need academic or social support;

 The ACCESS program supports students in Grade 10 by tracking attendance and making connections so students stay in school and realize success.
 It allows students to shape their learning to their current needs with guidance from an instructor.
 Students will be assisted in developing a plan which will look at providing additional resources in order to ensure that they are successful in their courses.
 Students may also access correspondence courses to assist with this plan.

 The ACCESS Centre is open and available to all students during unscheduled time and can be a great place to work, read, use a computer, or study.
 Tutoring is offered on a daily basis during Block 0, lunch and afterschool.
-Come see us in Room 212, across from the book room between 8 a.m. until 4 p.m. daily.
+Come see us in the Library between 8 a.m. until 4 p.m. daily.